ecg-icas/icas/src/source/reporting-examples.rst

 Example 1:
 ************************************************************************

-Get all clicks and impressions for category ``1234`` for the past week:
+Get all clicks and impressions for category ``1234`` for the previous week:

 .. code:: javascript